JanPachimari/SmartHome/README.md

 <h2>PROTOTYPE: Smart Home App for Android</h2>

-<h3>This is an example mobile application for a smart home, written in Kotlin as part of the Android Lab Course of 2020.</h3>
+<h3>This is an example mobile app for a smart home, written in Kotlin as part of the Android Lab Course of 2020.</h3>
 <h3>Example usages:</h3>

 - Use HTTP requests to get current local and apparent temperatures from a REST endpoint, and display them on the device.